Back 2 raid more tombs

 After an intriguing intro, showing the powers of the Chinese myth of Dagger of Xian, TR2 boldly begins with a level at the Chinese wall.
 Showcasing a large area, with the sky above and new lighting effects.
 It’s an ambitious first level, with tigers, open aired spaces and massive buildings.
 You’re also introduced to some of Lara’s new abilities like climbing walls and turning quickly, 360 degrees, underwater.

 Overall, she feels a little nimbler and quicker in her movement, make no mistake though the gameplay is still the mechanical movement of TR1s tank controls.
-But like I mentioned in my TR1 review, these controls work well alongside how the levels are built.
+But like I mentioned in my TR1 review, these controls work well with how the levels are designed.

 Following the initial impressive Chinese wall level, however, are TR2s more problematic levels.
 While they interestingly feature Venice's streets of water, they quickly introduce the player to awkward level design.
 There’s something a bit off about the bland and ordinary buildings.
-Lara is comparably scaled weirdly too: the block-based 3D engine of Tomb Raider makes every house seem oversized with massive windows, doors and rooms compared to Lara.
+Lara is comparably scaled weird with the block-based 3D engine of Tomb Raider making houses seem oversized with massive windows, doors and rooms compared to Lara.

-This is where you also realise there’s a large amount of human enemies shooting at you, which is unoriginal and a change I don't care for.
+This is where you also realise there’s a large amount of human enemies shooting at you too.
+Which is feels like a generic choice and a change I don't care for.
 TR2 loses momentum quickly, a turn towards something I didn’t want the franchise to go.
-I get the action focus, considering its time of release, but in hindsight shooting mafia like characters with guns just makes it seem like any other shooter.
-Add in aiming and shooting mechanics that just aren’t well equipped for close quarter combat and the Venice levels end up disappointing.
+I get the action focus, considering its time of release, but in hindsight shooting mafia members with guns makes it seem like any other shooter.
+Add in the cumbersome aiming and shooting mechanics that just aren’t well equipped for close quarter combat and the Venice levels end up disappointing.

-Luckily, TR2 turns the tides quickly.
-Venice ends on a high note with a fantastic Opera house level, albeit with lots of shooting, but it has a dark and creepy vibe to it.
+Luckily, TR2 turns the tides from here.
+Venice ends on a high note with a fantastic Opera house level, albeit with more shooting, but it has a dark and creepy vibe to it.
 What follows are levels that outdo each other one after another.
-We go to an oil rig, which turns out to be a non-typical, but effective, Tomb Raider level, building up the story for an underwater dive to a massive shipwreck at the bottom of the ocean!
+We go to an oil rig, which turns out to be a non-typical, but effective Tomb Raider level.
+Building up the story for an underwater dive to a massive shipwreck at the bottom of the ocean!
 This wreck is so large there are several levels contained within and they are great.

 Giving vibes from exploring something like the Titanic, the whole wreck is upside down and Lara must find her way through it.
 Resulting in many claustrophobic swimming sections through elegant old ship compartments.
 Swimming is, luckily, still excellent in TR2 and this time Lara even has a proper wetsuit for the occasion and a harpoon gun to defend herself underwater!